Do you need to present a demonstration lesson plan as part of the teaching interview process? Does it give you the interviewing jitters?

 1. Start with a learning objective.
 Before beginning your lesson, decide what you want your students to learn by the end of the lesson.

-2. Make a decision on the format of your lesson.
-Once you know what you will be teaching, figure out the structure, pacing, format, and activities that will make up your lesson.
+2. Decide on the format of your lesson.
+Once you know what you will be teaching, figure out the structure, pacing, format, and activities to make up your lesson.

 Once your lesson is created, ask yourself these questions to make sure it is ready to go: